 - the notification correlation Id within the "notifCorreId"; and

 - the list of the reported events in the "events" attribute.
-For each reported event, additional event information may be included.

 The NF service consumer notification of other specific events using the Ntsctsf_QoSandTSCAssistance_Notify request is described in the related clauses.

 Upon the reception of the HTTP POST request from the TSCTSF indicating that the PDU session and/or service related event occurred, the NF service consumer shall acknowledge that request by sending an HTTP response message with the corresponding status code.